Jiacheng199/Digital_Health_NLP/README.md

-# Development for sprint2(future sptrint3 possible)
+# Development for sprint2(will switch to sptrint3 after the end of sprint2)

 This branch is for developing mapping data modification,login/register pages for now(US05 and US08) and medical data classification using Naive Bayes classifier.